 In relation to the above, Data Producers must note that additional encoded instances of INFORM in an ENC dataset so as to aid in the conversion process may result in excessive screen clutter (display of “information” symbols) in certain S-57 ECDIS display settings.
 Data Producers should evaluate the impact for the mariner of guidance within this document to populate INFORM additional to existing instances in their S-57 ENC portfolio and consider options to mitigate this impact.
 This may include population of INFORM (or database specific variant attributes) in the S-57 source database and filtering out these instances on creation of the S-57 product dataset; and

-Information encoded in NINFOM, when converted to S-101, requires an entry in the information complex attribute instance, sub-attribute language to indicate the language of the text string.
+Information encoded in NINFOM, when converted to S-101, requires an entry in the information complex attribute instance, mandatory sub-attribute language to indicate the language of the text string.
 There is no corresponding attribute in S-57 to provide this information.
 Data Producers may be required to manually populate this attribute during the conversion process, however a suitably configured converter may populate this attribute as part of the automated conversion process (see S-101 DCEG clause 2.4.6).

 The attributes TXTDSC and NTXTDS will be converted directly to an instance of the S-101 complex attribute information, sub-attribute file reference for the corresponding S-101 feature instance during the automated conversion process.
 However, the following issues must be noted: